This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 Guests will enjoy meals served buffet style or a la carte.
 The liveaboard crew ensures that no diver sleeps hungry and that all are well fed before each dive.

-May to November offers the best diving in Egypt.
+May to November offers the best diving in the Red Sea.
 June, July, and August can be too hot for some though many divers love diving in the warm water.
 Whale sharks are present from March to May–though this is also when many dive sites tend to be most crowded.
 If you’re wanting to see hammerhead sharks, dive from July to September.
 Really, there is no bad time to go on a liveaboard trip to the Red Sea.

 What certification should I have for a Red Sea liveaboard?